xavierallem/Summary1/README.md

 ## Step 5 : Practical - Your real test here
 1. Go to this project : https://gitlab.iotiot.in/newbies/orientation
-2. Click on fork button which is at right top of page left to clone button, this step will add orientation repository under your username.
+2. Click on fork button which is at top right of the page, next to clone button, choose your this step will add orientation repository under your username.
 3. Clone your repository.
 Repository location : `https://gitlab.iotiot.in/<your_user_name>/orientation`
-4. Create a branch with branch name = "Your Full Name"
-5. Add the Summaries on the topics
+4. Add the Summaries on the topics
    1. Gitlab Interface (gitlab-interface.md)
     1. Git Basics (git-basics.md)
     1. 20 hr Learning Video (20-hr-learning.md)